gravitational/teleport/docs/4.0/aws_oss_guide.md

 ['Key Pairs'](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
 and has a range of [other tips for securing EC2 instances](https://aws.amazon.com/articles/tips-for-securing-your-ec2-instance/).

-There is a range of limits with this setup.
+There are a number of limitations

-1. As your organization grows keeping track of end users public/private keys becomes an administrative nightmare.
+1. As your organization grows, keeping track of end users public/private keys becomes an administrative nightmare.
-2. Using SSH public/private keys has a range of limits.
+2. Using SSH public/private keys has a number of limitations.
 Read why [SSH Certificates are better](https://gravitational.com/blog/ssh-key-management/).
 3. Once a machine has been bootstrapped with SSH Keys, there isn't an easy way to add new keys and delegate access.